fxyoge/chezmoi-snippets/README.md

 # chezmoi-snippets

 Common snippets that I use.
+This is really just intended for my purposes, but you're more than welcome to poke around.

 ## Usage (easy)